 Nice to e-meet you.

-wine (Jesus's mama understood the need!)
+wine (Jesus's mama understood where it was at!)

-Seriously & genuinely, I am just a purpose-fueled overachiever trying to recreate the "village" for the 21st century woman, so she and I can be challenged, inspired and equipped to live our best lives.
+Seriously, I am just a purpose-fueled overachiever trying to recreate the "village" for the 21st century woman, so she and I can be challenged, inspired and equipped to live our best lives.
 I believe that women around the world are part of a global sisterhood, even if we don't always feel or act like it.
 We have so much to learn from each other, and have even more to teach each other.

 God helping me, I take my everyday, ordinary life -- my sleeping, eating, going-to-work, and walking-around life -- and I place it before God as an offering.
 My prayer is that as I do this, it would encourage and inspire you to do the same.